-The ACT is becoming more and more popular.
-The next ACT test is October 28.
+The next ACT test is October 26.
 There’s not a super-strong argument for taking the ACT now, especially if you’re taking the PSAT.
 If you’ve already taken an early SAT and one of the new 9th or 10th grade Pre-ACT tests and you see a pattern of performing better on the ACT, then go ahead and move in this direction.
 Otherwise, you’ve probable already got enough going on without another big standardized test to worry about.

 Work at being good at high school.
 You probably already know this—you’re living it—but 11th grade is generally acknowledged to be the toughest year of high school.
 There’s a major jump in the rigor of your classes.
 You’re moving into leadership positions in your extra-curricular activities.
 You have some major high-stakes tests.
 People are beginning to ask you more and more about your plans after high school.
 You’re more likely to be working an after-school job, you’re more likely to be driving, you’re more likely to be dealing with the ups and downs of dating and relationships.
 You likely have growing responsibilities at home.
 You’re more likely to be dealing with emotional or social issues.
 The pressure can be overwhelming.
 But as much as I can empathize, there’s not a lot to say except…keep being the best high school student you can.
 If you need to reevaluate your commitments and reduce them, that’s ok.
 But be mindful about it, and talk about it with adults you trust.
 When you’re tempted to just say “screw it” and give up, that’s not ok—it’s not ok for your mental health, your future, or your relationships with your family and school.
 Ask for help when you need it.